 An important component of the congress is the professional development opportunities.
 The Standing Committees and the programme committee work hard each year with the Reporter General team to identify timely topics of interest and select speakers which have an in-depth knowledge of the issues at play.
 The panel sessions are usually well attended and lively affairs.

-An exciting new feature of the 2020 Online Congress is the Virtual Roundtable format.
-Although we cannot gather together in person this year, we can use these small-format sessions to see our colleagues and discuss current topics in an informal format.
-Each Virtual Roundtable has a Host and a pre-designated discussion topic.
-The participants are limited to 15 people (plus the Host) per Roundtable, to ensure an interactive discussion can take place.
-The Host will introduce the topic and moderate the discussion, but there will be no formal presentations.
-So please come prepared to share your views on the topic with your colleagues!
+An exciting new feature at the 2020 Online Congress was the Virtual Roundtable format.
+These small-format sessions were used to see colleagues and discuss current topics in an informal format.
+Each Virtual Roundtable has a host and a pre-designated discussion topic.
+The participants were limited to 15 people (plus the host) per Roundtable, to ensure an interactive discussion could take place.
+The host introduced the topic and moderated the discussion, but there were no formal presentations.

 A few meetings serve to carry out the business of the association.